Prine Law Group | Experienced Trial Lawyers

 You may also notice your strength in certain limbs decreasing.
 You may not be able to grip or lift things as easily or perform certain tasks you used to be capable of.
 You may be in the middle of physical activity and suddenly experience a part of your body, such as your hand, going limp or giving out.

-3. Strange sensations
+3. Strange Sensations

 RSIs may also result in numbness, throbbing, tingling, burning or other strange sensations.
 These may persist without stopping for a period, or they may come and go.
 Numbness and sudden sensitivity to cold may also signal an RSI.

-If you believe you have an RSI, you need a professional medical opinion as RSIs may worsen over time if not treated.
-If you sustained a repetitive strain injury as a result of performing your duties at work, you may be eligible to receive workers’ compensation benefits.
+If you sustained a repetitive strain injury as a result of performing your duties at work, you may be eligible to receive workers’ compensation benefits covering medical costs and lost wages during your recovery period.